 Master key software applications, fundamental design principles, web content management, and animation while you earn your associate in the Web Graphic Design degree program from DeVry University.
 You'll also learn how to apply these skills to produce high-quality, web-enabled graphics and develop all types of graphic media including web pages, marketing collateral, advertising, instructional material, and multimedia projects.
 Upon completion of your web graphic design degree program, you will have created a wide array of web graphic design samples to build a full professional portfolio.

 Advertising agencies, marketing firms, and in-house corporate communications departments are just a few places where you can find a web graphic design career.

-Degree: Associate of Applied Science in Web Graphic Design (In Florida degree is Associate of Science in Web Graphic Design; in Minnesota degree is Associate in Applied Science in Web Graphic Design.)
+(In Florida degree is Associate of Science in Web Graphic Design; in Minnesota, New Jersey and Pennsylvania degree is Associate in Applied Science in Web Graphic Design.)

 Focusing on applying design and technology concepts and skills to real-world situations, DeVry University's curriculum includes these career-enhancing web graphic design courses:

 Students in this course learn concepts of digital imaging, including editing, optimizing, and preparing images for web-based delivery.
 Topics such as color, special effects, and compression formats are examined.